Biodiversity Input-Output for Supply Chain & Operations Evaluation

 More details on the methodology and data are provided in the FAQ and in the methodology report below.

-Disclaimer: This tool gives an approximation of the biodiversity impact resulting from the supply chain of the commodities purchased by businesses.
-The use of country level data on economic activities and their impacts means that the confidence of the outcome is limited.
+Disclaimer: This tool gives an approximation of the biodiversity impact resulting from the commodities purchased or from investments made by businesses and financial institutions.
+The use of country level data on economic activities and their impacts mean that the confidence of the outcome is limited.
 For a complete impact assessment, subsequent steps will always remain necessary.
 The results of this tool are meant for internal purposes only and cannot be used for public communication.